40 Winks (video game)

-40 Winks is a platform video game developed by Eurocom Entertainment Software and published by GT Interactive for the PlayStation.
-A version was developed for the Nintendo 64, and reviewed in both Nintendo Official Magazine UK and Nintendo Power (whose January 2000 issue even featured a strategy guide for the game), but was cancelled soon before release.
+40 Winks is a 1999 platform game developed by Eurocom Entertainment Software and published by GT Interactive for the PlayStation.
+A version was developed for the Nintendo 64, and reviewed in both Nintendo Official Magazine UK and Nintendo Power (whose January 2000 issue featured a strategy guide for the game), but was cancelled before release.

 On 12 February 2018, Piko Interactive launched a Kickstarter campaign confirming that the unreleased Nintendo 64 version would be released, and also a Microsoft Windows version through Steam.
 It was funded on the same day.
 The PlayStation version was released on Steam on 22 October 2018.
+A cancelled Game Boy Color port was discovered in 2021.

-Gameplay
+Gameplay and plot

 40 Winks is a platform game where players act as siblings Ruff and Tumble.
 As the two are about to go to bed, their mother tells a story about the Winks and the HoodWinks.
 The Winks protect humans from nightmares and provide them good dreams.
 Meanwhile, NiteKap, who resides in a house on a hill, is having trouble sleeping due to the Winks in his dreams, and instructs Threadbear to kidnap all of them.
 The captured Winks turn into nightmare-bringing HoodWinks, and only 40 Winks are left, so its up to the playable protagonists to save them and stop NiteKap's plan.

-After a tutorial with a sentient clock named Wakey Wakey, Ruff and Tumble enter Dreamland to traverse six worlds: Nightmare which is a halloween-themed world, Underwater which is a Jules Verne and atlantis style world, Space which has aliens and spaceships, Prehistoric which has dinosaurs and ancient temples, Castle which is a medieval-themed world, and Pirate that is themed to the golden age of pirates.
+After a tutorial with a sentient clock named Wakey Wakey, Ruff and Tumble enter Dreamland to traverse six worlds: Nightmare which is a halloween-themed world, Underwater which is a Jules Verne and Atlantis-style world, Space which has aliens and spaceships, Prehistoric which has dinosaurs and ancient temples, Castle which is a medieval-themed world, and Pirate that is themed to the golden age of pirates.
 In each of the six worlds are three levels, a flying race, and a final boss.
 To progress, the player must get through doors, each unlocked by having a number of golden tokens, known as "cogs"; there are also Dreamkeys necessary to open the door for each world's boss and progress the game.
 There are also Z icons that keep Ruff and Tumble asleep, which serves as health, and R&T tokens that are extra lives.